FranckPachot/website/gitpod/docs/references/gitpod-public-api.md

 ### Create & start workspace

-It creates and start a new/ old workspace to the authenticated user.
+It creates and start a new workspace to the authenticated user.

 **Usage**: `createAndStartWorkspace()`